Inside - Review

 While Limbo had some monstrous spiders, brain worms, and the occasional poison plant, it wasn’t too often that you had to deal with active enemies hunting you down.
 It was mostly a matter of avoiding traps and pitfalls.
 Inside ups the ante and adds stealth to the mix, as you often have to avoid the sight of the men in masks looking for you.
 If you are spotted, you might be faced with a quick death and restart, or you’ll have to outrun your pursuers.
 Sometimes, there will be dogs nipping at your heels, ready to tear out your throat to make the chase more intense.

 There were several instances in which you had to make a split decision or face certain death.
 While the punishment for death in Inside is pretty lax, if you manage to avoid it on your own through simple reaction and ingenuity on the spot, it feels pretty good.
-Perhaps one of the greatest strengths to those moments is how well everything is timed.
+Perhaps one of the greatest strengths of those moments is how well everything is timed.
 From the moment the dogs are on the screen, you know how many seconds you have to run and burst through the window.
 Even if you aren’t worried about your character’s death in the game, it makes the experience fun.

 20210303223809_1.jpg